 Vegetation growing around poles and in utility easements may be removed by LCEC for access, maintenance, and service restoration.

-In order to maintain the electric system and keep equipment operating safely, trees near electric facilities and lines are routinely trimmed on a regular cycle or removed.
+In order to maintain the electric system and keep equipment operating safely, trees near electric facilities and power lines are routinely cared for on a regular cycle or removed.

 LCEC adheres to the American National Standards Institute A300 standards for pruning.
 These are the generally accepted industry standards for tree care.
 The ANSI A300 standards evolved from the National Arborist Association (NAA) standards and are supported by the Society of Arboriculture and the Tree Care Industry Association.
 These standards provide detailed guidelines for lateral and directional pruning to ensure reliability and safety and protect the health of the tree.

 This is a professional technique of pruning trees around power lines and directing the future growth of the tree away from the lines.
 Branches and limbs are removed up to the main trunk, juncture of the trunk or a major limb of the tree.
 This is the location a tree would most likely lose a branch under natural conditions.
 Re-growth tends to grow away from the power lines.
 This method does not impede the natural defense system of a tree, which allows it to fight decay, disease and insects.